-I'm a research fellow in the astrophysics group at the University of Exeter, where I've been since 2014.
+I'm a postdoc in the astrophysics group at MIT, where I've been since August 2018.

 I grew up in Newcastle, Australia and did my undergraduate science degree at the Australian National University in Canberra.
 For my final research-focused year in 2008, I participated in a survey to detect transiting exoplanets and investigated the problem of false-positive detections caused by stellar eclipsing binaries (Evans & Sackett, 2010).
 Between 2009-2010, I was at the University of Sydney doing a Masters research degree, where I used aperture masking interferometry with the VLT, Keck, and Hale telescopes to search for substellar companions around nearby young stars.
 Although we didn't detect any substellar companions, I was able to use the null detection with the sensitivity limits of our survey to constrain the frequency of such objects as a function of mass and orbital semimajor axis (Evans et al., 2012).

 At the end of 2010, I started a DPhil at the University of Oxford and turned my attention to the atmospheric characterisation of transiting exoplanets.
 In this work, I developed an interest in the application of Bayesian methods such as Gaussian processes (GPs) to the treatment of instrumental systematics in transit lightcurve data.
 GPs offer a number of advantages over traditional decorrelation methods, such as not requiring an explicit functional form to be specified for the often-poorly-understood systematics.
 Instead, the high level properties of the signal covariance are parameterised, allowing complex correlations to be marginalised over relatively low-dimension parameter spaces.
 I used GP models to analyse transit and eclipse lightcurves for the hot Jupiters HD 189733b and HD 209458b (Evans et al., 2013; Evans et al., 2015).